russhughes/DanceBot/README.rst

 |

 My goal was to simplify assembly for use in Workshops at my local Makerspace https://confluent.space/.
-A custom PC board using a DFRobot DFRduino Pro Mini was created to make the electronics assembly easier as well.
+A custom PC board using an Arduino Pro Mini or compatible was created to make the electronics assembly easier as well.

 |